beehive-lab/TornadoVM/docs/source/profiler.rst

 -  *COPY_OUT_TIME*: OpenCL timers for copy out (device to host)
 -  *DISPATCH_TIME*: time spent for dispatching a submitted OpenCL command
 -  *TOTAL_KERNEL_TIME*: It is the sum of all OpenCL kernel timers.
-For example, if a task-schedule contains 2 tasks, this timer reports the sum of execution of the two kernels.
+For example, if a task-graph contains 2 tasks, this timer reports the sum of execution of the two kernels.
--  *TOTAL_BYTE_CODE_GENERATION*: time spent in the Tornado bytecode generation
+-  *TOTAL_BYTE_CODE_GENERATION*: time spent in the Tornado bytecode generation.
--  *TOTAL_TASK_SCHEDULE_TIME*: Total execution time.
-It contains all timers
+-  *TOTAL_TASK_GRAPH_TIME*: Total execution time.
+It contains all timers.
--  *TOTAL_GRAAL_COMPILE_TIME*: Total compilation with Graal (from Java to OpenCL C / PTX)
+-  *TOTAL_GRAAL_COMPILE_TIME*: Total compilation with Graal (from Java. to OpenCL C / PTX)
 -  *TOTAL_DRIVER_COMPILE_TIME*: Total compilation with the driver (once the OpenCL C / PTX code is generated, the time that the driver takes to generate the final binary).
 -  *TOTAL_CODE_GENERATION_TIME*: Total code generation time.
 This value represents the elapsed time from the last Graal compilation phase in the LIR to the target backend code (e.g., OpenCL, PTX or SPIR-V).

-Then, for each task within a task-schedule, there are usually three timers, one device identifier and two data transfer metrics:
+Then, for each task within a task-graph, there are usually three timers, one device identifier and two data transfer metrics:

 -  *BACKEND*: TornadoVM backend selected for the method execution on the target device.
 It could be either ``SPIRV``, ``PTX`` or ``OpenCL``.